Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Kuih Seri Muka Recipe (Malaysian Pandan Custard Rice Cake)

 • Let it cool completely.
 Don’t rush the cooling time.
 The kuih needs to set fully before cutting.
 Chill it in the fridge if needed, then slice with a greased knife for clean edges.

-Kuih Seri Muka is best served slightly chilled or at room temperature, when the glutinous rice is tender and the pandan custard has that perfect, silky bite.
+Kuih Seri Muka is best served slightly chilled or at room temperature, when the glutinous rice is tender and the pandan custard has that perfect silky bite.

-FAQs about Kuih Seri Muka
+Kuih Seri Muka FAQs

 What is Kuih Seri Muka made of?